 It was several months before AHPRA contacted me via email with a list of necessary documents Mine had not been specific enough for their requirements.

-AHPRA requests verification of employment from your current job and certification of work experience for the past five years, plus certification of your licenses from all states the nurse has been licensed in the past five years.
-Their requirements for letters from an employer are very specific: the length of time the nurse worked for the organisation, whether it was full time or part time, and it must be on company letterhead.
+AHPRA requests verification of employment from your current job and certification of work experience for the past five years, plus a certification of your licenses from all states the nurse has been licensed in the past five years.
+Their requirements for letters from an employer are very specific: the length of time the nurse worked for the organization, whether it was full time or part-time, and it must be on company letterhead.
 A resume or CV is required as well with your signature on each page.

 My waiting process was long due to the fact that I was in Australia when I received notification requesting more specific letters.
-All but one of my letters had left out “full or part time”.
-AHPRA only accept the original letters and mailing anything to Australia takes time.
+All but one of my letters had left out “full or part-time”.
+AHPRA only accepts the original letters and mailing anything to Australia takes time.

 I made several trips to the AHPRA office in Sydney over a few months.
 After I’d turned in all the required paperwork to what I’d hoped would be their satisfaction, I’d received another email asking for a letter from my high school stating my education was in English and requesting details of my clinical time.

 My frustration peaked.
 I’d given the Agency transcripts of my undergraduate and graduate education, all in English and I’d graduated from high school over 19 years ago.
 It is my luck that my parents still live near my high school and were able to fetch such a letter.